ibm-cloud-docs/log-analysis/overview.md

 You provision an {{site.data.keyword.la_full_notm}} instance within the context of a resource group.
 You organize your services for access control and billing purposes by using resource groups.
 You can provision the instance in the *default* resource group or in a custom resource group.

-After you provision an instance of {{site.data.keyword.la_full_notm}}, an account in created in LogDNA, and you receive the ingestion key for your account.
+After you provision an instance of {{site.data.keyword.la_full_notm}}, an account is created in LogDNA, and you receive the ingestion key for your account.

 Then, you must configure a LogDNA agent for each log source.
 A log source is a Cloud or on-prem resource that generates logs.
 For example, a log source can be a Kubernetes cluster.
 You use the ingestion key to configure the LogDNA agent that is responsible for collecting and forwarding logs to your {{site.data.keyword.la_full_notm}} instance.